 Conimbriga is probably Portugal’s best-preserved Ancient Roman archaeological site, although it has a history stretching back to the Iron Age.
-In fact, while the Romans arrived at Conimbriga in the late first century BC, the settlement had been inhabited since the ninth century BC.
+In fact, while the Romans arrived at Conimbriga in the late 1st century BC, the settlement had already been inhabited since the 9th century BC.

-Things to see at Conimbriga include the remains of houses and public buildings, some quite impressive walls, a road, public baths including their heating systems and some mosaics.
-There’s also a small museum of finds.
+Today, Conimbriga remains a walled urban settlement circled by stone structures making up a 1,500 metre-curtain.
+As you enter, you pass through a vaulted structure that once held a hinged door, originally defended by twin towers.
+Things to see at Conimbriga include the remains of houses and public buildings, the quite impressive walls, a road, public baths including their heating systems and some mosaics.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.